Brooke P. Ryan

 Research

-Impact of Bark and Ambrosia Beetles on Varietal Oak Woodlands After Fire Events
+Impact of Wood-boring Beetles on Varietal Oak Woodlands After Fire Events

-Monarthrum spp. and Pseudopityophthorus spp. beetle populations significantly influence forest health, and a deeper understanding of their relationship with fire is…
+Bark beetles and other woodborers significantly influence forest health, and a deeper understanding of their relationship with fire is essential for developing safe and…

 Physiological Effects of Prescribed Fire on Oak Trees